 - Quality engagements are achieved through planning and performing engagements and reporting on them in accordance with professional standards and applicable legal and regulatory requirements.
-APES 320 Quality Control for Firms and ASQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial information, or Other Assurance or Related Services Engagements establishes the Firm's responsibilities for its system of quality management and requires the Firm to design and implement responses to address quality risks related to engagement performance.
-Such responses include establishing policies or procedures addressing engagement quality reviews in accordance with these standards. - 325.5 A2 An Engagement Quality Reviewer is a partner, other individual in the Firm, or an external individual, appointed by the Firm to perform the Engagement Quality Review.
+APES 320 Quality Management for Firms that provide Non-Assurance Services (APES 320) and ASQM 1 Quality Management for Firms that Perform Audits or Reviews of Financial Reports and Other Financial Information, or Other Assurance or Related Services Engagements (ASQM 1) establishes the Firm's responsibilities for its system of quality management and requires the Firm to design and implement responses to address quality risks related to engagement performance.
+Such responses include establishing policies or procedures addressing Engagement Quality Reviews in accordance with ASQM 2 Engagement Quality Reviews (ASQM 2). - 325.5 A2 An Engagement Quality Reviewer is a partner, other individual in the Firm, or an external individual, appointed by the Firm to perform the Engagement Quality Review.